SSoundSlicr

 Supported file rules and 100MB limit

 SoundSlicr Reverse Audio accepts common audio inputs such as MP3, WAV, M4A, AAC, OGG, WebM, and FLAC when the local browser processing path can decode them.
-The maximum MVP file size is 100MB.
+The maximum current version file size is 100MB.
 Output is MP3.

 Format support also depends on the browser, the codec inside the file, and available device memory.
 A familiar file extension is helpful, but the audio stream inside the file still needs to be readable by the browser or FFmpeg WASM processing path.